RobertTalbert/discretecs/activities/module4/225-module4-planning.md

 - State the negation of an implication.

 In class:
-- Construct truth tables to decide if
+- Construct truth tables to decide if statements are LE and build logic circuits to check
+- Prove laws of symbolic logic with truth tables
+-
+-

 ## Part B